tencentyun/intlcloud-documents/product/游戏服务/游戏多媒体引擎/SDK 文档/Mini Program SDK/接口文档_intl.md

-This article is a detailed description to help mini program developers debug and access APIs for Tencent Cloud's Game Multimedia Engine (GME).
+This article describes the access process to help mini program developers debug and access APIs for Tencent Cloud's Game Multimedia Engine (GME).

 ## Applying for GME Service